briandoconnor/synapse-tutorial-2023/tutorial-1.md

 The search functionality of Synapse is fairly simple and unstructured but it does let you locate key public projects and search through your projects that you have access to.

 Sage has built many project data portals built on top of Synapse-based data.
-These typically provide much more sophisticated ways of exploring data, for example, the AD Knowledge portal allows you to search for data files, publications, people, etc.  You can see highights of available public portals on the [Synapse homepage](https://synapse.org).
+These typically provide much more sophisticated ways of exploring data, for example, the AD Knowledge portal allows you to search for data files, publications, people, etc.  You can see highlights of available public portals on the [Synapse homepage](https://synapse.org).

 In today's tutorial we will actually create a mini-data portal that you can share with your collaborators to make exploring your projects' data easier.

 ## Creating your first project

-You will be dropped into your projects page, you'll see it's empty to start with.
+When you log into Synapse you will be dropped into your projects page, you'll see it's empty to start with.

 Synapse projects are the main "containers" for information in Synapse.
 They are workspaces where you can store data and share with other collaborators.
-They start out as private and sharable with any other Synapse user but can, ultiamtely, be made public when it's time to share your results with the wider community.
+They start out as private and sharable with any other Synapse user but can, ultimately, be made public when it's time to share your results with the wider community.
+Or you can keep them private and just share with specific collaborators or teams.

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/ed7cf758-59f1-40d2-aea8-ed3e1803491f">

-Click create project, name it, and you'll be taken to the new project page:
+Click "Create a New Project", name it something meaningful to you, and you'll be taken to the new project page.
+It looks pretty empty to start but we'll fix that soon!:

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/54ba2c99-4458-4b23-add0-c1073a657d7b">

 ## Adding wiki space content

 You can add content to your project in the form of wiki pages.
-These are written in a simple language called Markdown and allow you to create complex web pages containing graphics and tables using a simple syntax.
+These are written in a simple language called Markdown and allow you to create simple (or complex!) web pages containing graphics and tables all using a simple syntax that anyone can master.

 Start by clicking on the pencil icon to edit the wiki page.
 You can then put in the following content:

 ```
-## Test Project
+## Test Project <-- Pick a better project name!!

 This project space is a test